KentStateWeb/rwd/_posts/2016-10-28-week10-preview.md

 published: true
 ---

-Next week, we'll continue practicing with CSS Media Queries in class and cover atomic design.
+Next week, we'll continue practicing with CSS Media Queries in class and cover the atomic design methodology.
 We'll also start wireframing your project assignments in HTML and get a visit from a special guest.

 In the last class, we:

 * Introduced media queries and how they contribute to flexible designs
 * Reviewed how HTML 5 elements can bring more semantic meaning to websites
-* Started on the layout/media query assignment
+* Started on the fonts & media query assignment

 You can find the slides from each class under the [Class Schedule](http://rwdkent.com/class/schedule/) section of the website.